SAMUEL JOHNSON DICTIONARY SOURCES

 • To Dr. Chetwood, when he had the Gout (Dr. Waldren, M.D, Nichols' Select Collection of Poems, 1780, III, p.
 178). breech [See W____n)

-The following are BKG identifications of quotation sources labeled Anonymous in the Dict. (words not identified by Wimsatt)
+The following are BKG identifications of quotation sources labeled Anonymous in the Dict. (words not identified by Wimsatt) [BKG Note: sling was previously mistakenly listed as an anonymous cite based on an electronic search; anon is in the quotation.]

 • An Apology to Lady Carteret (Johnathan Swift); skreen (added in the 4th Dict. ed.)